Why Buy Physical Gold? Advantages of Gold Versus Gold ETFs

 £50bn emergency bailout.
 That statement alone is enough to send chills down your spine.

-The downside to ETFs:
+The downside of ETFs:

 The old adage of 'if you don’t hold it, you don’t own it' is particularly relevant here.
 Physical gold offers you that layer of protection and security which Gold Exchange Traded Funds (ETFs) do not.